CodeCamp-Group4/personal-web-page/README.md

 3. View different pages using the links in the navigation bar on top of the web page
     - [ ] “Home” - Personal Mission Statement
     - [ ] “About” - Personal Interests and things that are good at
-    - [ ] “Portfolio” - experiences and projects worked on
+    - [ ] “Portfolio” - Experiences and projects worked on
+    - [ ] "Contact" - Contact Information
 4. View different social media using the link at the bottom of the web page
     - [ ] Facebook
     - [ ] LinkedIn